 Feature photo: Cannabis indica plant growing wild on roadsides in North India

-The hemp plant—Cannabis sativa—leaves, flowers, stem, and seed are more in the news for its use as an intoxicating and hallucinating product than its major use as a source of fiber and oil.
-The species has multiple cultivars and varieties each with different properties that determine the end use of the plant.
+The hemp plant—Cannabis sativa—leaves, flowers, stem, and seed is more in the news for its use as an intoxicating and hallucinating product than its major use as a source of fiber and oil.
+The species has multiple cultivars and varieties, each with different properties that determine the end use of the plant.

 There are references to marijuana in the Chinese pharmacopeia that go back to 1500 BC (National Institute of Drug Abuse – Marijuana Research Findings – 1976, 1977).
-The Chinese were said to use cannabis to treat diarrhea, dysentery, and to stimulate the appetite.
+The Chinese were said to use cannabis to treat diarrhea and dysentery and to stimulate the appetite.